4 Ways To Make Cream Cheese Mints

 3: Remove top piece of parchment paper.
 Use a small cookie cutter to cut desired shapes.

-4: Carefully remove the mints, being careful not to tear or stretch the dough.
+4: Carefully remove the mints using a small spatula, being careful not to tear or stretch the dough.

 Option #3: Make Cream Cheese Mints With a Piping Bag